Can You Spot the Royal Protocol Meghan Markle Broke at the British Fashion Awards?

 The royal family has an unspoken policy about wearing pantyhose in public.
 It’s not a style-code that’s set in stone, per say, but it’s a tradition that’s long been upheld by Queen Elizabeth, Kate Middleton and the ruling ladies that came before them.

 Until now!
 When Meghan Markle stepped out with Prince Harry for their official engagement photocall, the world ogled every inch of the American actress’ outfit.
 The Internet went wild for Markle’s snow white overcoat by LINE the Label and her opal earrings from Birks, but royal watchers were quick to note the one thing she wasn’t wearing: pantyhose.

-They’re tying the knot in May
+They’re tied the knot in May

 There’s nothing better than a spring wedding, right?
 WRONG.
 It turns out, a marriage in May would not have been approved by the Prince’s great-great-great granny, Queen Victoria.
 The late, great monarch believed it was unlucky to marry in the fifth month of the calendar year, buying into the superstitious rhyme: “Marry in May, and rue the day.”